 Iron tablets can reduce the absorption and effectiveness of certain medicines used to treat Parkinson’s disease, restless leg syndrome, goiter, hypothyroidism, and thyroid cancer.
 Leaving a gap of at least a couple of hours between these medications and iron supplements can be helpful.7

-Fluid Build-up In The Lungs
+8. Fluid Build-Up In The Lungs

-Taking toxic amounts of iron can cause fluids to accumulate in your lungs.
+Taking large amounts of iron can cause fluids to accumulate in your lungs.
 And when fluids build up, you may experience symptoms like coughing up of blood, gurgling, grunting, or wheezing sounds when you breathe, shortness of breath, excessive sweating, and pale skin.
 Trouble breathing when you lie down and anxiety are also possible signs.9

 You need to get emergency medical attention if you notice signs of an iron overdose or suspect that someone has overdosed.
 Also, do keep in mind that symptoms can sometimes disappear after a few hours and then return after a day or later.

-Using Iron Supplements Properly
+Use Iron Supplements Properly